 Previous positions include Music Director of the Illinois Symphony, Principal Guest Conductor with the Florida Orchestra’s Coffee Concert series, Associate Conductor of the Seattle Symphony, Assistant Conductor with the Cincinnati Symphony and Pops Orchestras, and Music Director of the Cincinnati Symphony Youth Orchestra.

 Born in Acton, Massachusetts, Willis lived with his family in Moscow for five years before settling in Surrey, England.
 He received his bachelor’s degree with honors from England’s Bristol University, an Education degree from Kingston University, and a Masters of Music degree from Rice University’s Shepherd School of Music.

 "I look forward to many magical concerts with the passionate and skillful musicians of the SBSO.
 I want to see our contribution to the quality of life and the arts in South Bend continue deepen and become ever more meaningful."

 A Message from Alastair

 At the heart of everything we do are our talented, committed, and incredible musicians.
 My deepest gratitude goes to them, our board, staff, patrons, and volunteers for their generous support and tireless dedication.
 They truly make this institution remarkable.
-Lastly, thank YOU for your continued support and curiosity - we love performing for you, and can’t wait to welcome you to every concert of this exciting new season!
-Here’s to creating new memories and great music together!
+Lastly, thank YOU for your continued support and curiosity - we love performing for you, and can’t wait to welcome you to every concert this season!